Quantum-Accelerators/quacc/docs/user/wflow_engines.md

 ## Specifying Your Workflow Engine

-Once you have installed the workflow engine of your choosing, you will need to specify it in your [quacc settings](settings.md).
-By default, this is set to `None` (no workflow engine).
+Once you have installed the workflow engine of your choosing, you will need to specify it in your [quacc settings](settings.md) under the `WORKFLOW_ENGINE` variable.

 ## Unified Workflow Syntax